ram-patil1812/Exploratory-Data-Analysis/README.md

 So while doing EDA I came with some question and found some informative insight thrrough data manipulation and visualization.

-I found challenging in rhis project is that there are lots of categorical datapoint which not in structured way so i handle them and make it suitable for ease of visualization & analysis.
+I found challenging in this project is that there are lots of categorical datapoint which not in structured way so i handle them and make it suitable for ease of visualization & analysis.
 Other datapoint are dates and duration which is not in pandas timestamp so I convert them for better use in further analysis.
 It is real time data of streaming platform Netflix which is decent dataset for visualization and analysis.

+I also try to visualize & analyze in tableau and create a dashboard.